deargle-classes/business-analytics/_topics/13_-_CRISP-DM_Project/index.md

 ### Data Preparation- 10% ###
 In this section, describe the feature engineering that you performed, with enough detail that someone else could reproduce your work.
 Your report may be handed to the engineering team, and they may need to be able to reproduce what you did.
 This section should be a written explanation of how you altered your data.
 The actual files and outputs created should belong in the appendix (explained further below):

 Actually perform the following feature engineering and data cleaning.
-The following has quotes extracted from the research paper.
+The following list includes quotes extracted from the research paper.
->“Since we are primarily interested in factors that lead to early readmission, we defined the readmission attribute (outcome) as having two values: “readmitted,” if the patient was readmitted within 30 days of discharge or “otherwise,” which covers both readmission after 30 days and no readmission at all.”
+* “Since we are primarily interested in factors that lead to early readmission, we defined the readmission attribute (outcome) as having two values: “readmitted,” if the patient was readmitted within 30 days of discharge or “otherwise,” which covers both readmission after 30 days and no readmission at all.”

 - Join admission_type_id, discharge_disposition_id, and admission_source_id onto their text descriptions (available in file “IDs_mapping.csv”)

->“The preliminary dataset contained multiple inpatient visits for some patients and the observations could not be considered as statistically independent, an assumption of the logistic regression model.
+* “The preliminary dataset contained multiple inpatient visits for some patients and the observations could not be considered as statistically independent, an assumption of the logistic regression model.
 We thus used only one encounter per patient; in particular, we considered only the first encounter for each patient as the primary admission and determined whether or not they were readmitted within 30 days.”

->
->“Additionally, we removed all encounters that resulted in either discharge to a hospice or patient death, to avoid biasing our analysis.”
+* “Additionally, we removed all encounters that resulted in either discharge to a hospice or patient death, to avoid biasing our analysis.”

 - Create HbA1c variable using `A1c` and `changed` columns, as follows: "We considered four groups of encounters: (1) no HbA1c test performed, (2) HbA1c performed and in normal range, (3) HbA1c performed and the result is greater than 8% with no change in diabetic medications, and (4) HbA1c performed, result is greater than 8%, and diabetic medication was changed."
 - “Diagnosis” stands for a primary diagnosis with possible values:
 	- “circulatory” for icd9: 390–459, 785,
 	- “digestive” for icd9: 520–579, 787,
 	- “genitourinary” for icd9: 580–629, 788,
 	- “diabetes” for icd9: 250.xx,
 	- “injury” for icd9: 800–999,
 	- “musculoskeletal” for icd9: 710–739,
 	- “neoplasms” for icd9: 140–239,
 	- “respiratory” for icd9: 460–519, 786, and
 	- “other” for otherwise.

 - Binning *(Use Alteryx for this preparation.
 Your goal is to obtain a flat csv file that you can later upload to Datarobot)*:
 	- Discharge Disposition:
 		- Discharged to Home
 		- Otherwise

 	- Admission Source
 		- Admitted from Emergency Room
 		- Admitted because of physician/clinic referral
 		- Otherwise

 	- Specialty of the admitting physician
 		- Internal medicine
 		- Cardiology